 In a wok, heat oil, add mustard seeds and when it crackles, add curry leaves and dry red chilli.
 Next add the onion and saute till the onion turns golden.

-Add this seasoning to the yogurt and then mix the yogurt in with the cooked pineapple.
+Add this seasoning to the yogurt along with the coconut paste and then mix the yogurt in with the cooked pineapple.
+Heat the entire mixture on a low flame till it reaches body temperature.
+Please ensure the mixture does not boil.

 Enjoy the sweet spicy creamy sensation with warm rice.